 Ever wonder if you should reread a book?
-Do you wonder if it is worth the time and fearing it might be a redundant use of time?
+Do you wonder if it is worth the time, fearing it might be redundant?
 Well, read on to find out why rereading a book is important.

-There’s no fixed rule on how many times you should reread any book.
+There’s no fixed rule on how often you should reread any book.
 The key is to reread it as often as necessary until you’ve absorbed the information to the fullest, eliminating the need for further readings.
 In many cases, ongoing revision becomes essential because, over time, we tend to forget certain information.
-As long as the information is important to you then keep on rereading till you no longer need the information.
+As long as the information is important to you, keep rereading until you no longer need the information.

 Why I Can’t Stop Rereading The Same Book?